MoldyMacaroniX/dashword.net/_src/posts/ncs-mythic-level-next-cab-soon-becomes-7th-mythic-in-geometry-dash.md

 Many players are expressing concern with the level's gameplay, saying the team focused too much on decoration at the cost of gameplay.
 And while many players are calling the coin very creative, many admit that they do not believe it to be worth going for.

-Considering that the NCS Gauntlet Contest is partly a promotion for NoCopyrightSounds, it makes sense for at least one entry to get rated Mythic.
+Considering that the NCS Gauntlet Contest is in part a promotion for NoCopyrightSounds, it makes sense for at least one entry to get rated Mythic.